 The effect of these tax cuts was a fiscal stimulus which helped to increase disposable income and consumer confidence.
 This led to a rise in consumer spending and economic growth.

-In 1987 as a whole, output grew by getting on for 4½ per cent., rather more than the rate of inflation which averaged 4.2 per cent.
+"In 1987 as a whole, output grew by getting on for 4½ per cent., rather more than the rate of inflation which averaged 4.2 per cent.
 At the same time, unemployment fell faster than in any other year since the war, in every region of the country, and more than in any other major nation.However, this was not the case and economic growth of 4%, led to a growing current account deficit and rising inflation rate.

 The plain fact is that the British economy has been transformed.
-Prudent financial policies have given business and industry the confidence to expand, while supply side reforms have progressively removed the barriers to enterprise. (source)
+Prudent financial policies have given business and industry the confidence to expand, while supply side reforms have progressively removed the barriers to enterprise." (source)

-Exchange Rate Mechanism ERM
+3. Exchange Rate Mechanism ERM

-The relatively low interest rates and the high consumer confidence sparked a housing boom.
+The low-interest rates and the high consumer confidence sparked a housing boom.
 During the boom years, house prices rose by 300% (and more in places like London).
 Q4 1988 was the peak of the boom period with house prices rising over 30% at an annual rate.
 This boom in house prices caused a rise in household wealth and increased confidence.
 Equity withdrawal rose to record levels, which helped increase consumer spending.

-Rising interest rates meant mortgage payments in the late 1980s took over 50% of disposable income
+Rising interest rates meant mortgage payments in the late 1980s took over 50% of disposable income.

 By 1988 and 1989, the economy was growing at 5% a year (almost double the long run trend rate) Despite signs of overheating, the government were reluctant to react.
 Interest rates were increased, but not as quickly as they could have.
 Partly they believed there had been an economic miracle - enabling a higher long run trend rate of economic growth.
 But, also Nigel Lawson, didn't want higher interest rates to boost the value of the Pound above the 'unofficial exchange rate' he was following.
 This was a policy known as shadowing the D-Mark.
-However, the fast growth meant that inflation started to creep up, eventually reaching 11% in 1990.
-With inflation at 11%, interest rates were increased further, but this caused mortgage payments to increase and the confidence evaporated as many people found they couldn't afford the mortgage repayments.
+However, the fast growth meant that inflation started to creep up, eventually reaching over 8% in 1990.

 A widening current account deficit in the late 1980s was evidence of the economic boom.
 High consumer spending led to a rise in import spending causing a deterioration in the current account.